When people think about a paradise they mostly think about white sand beaches, palms and warm weather. Iceland is the total opposite!

 DAY SIX: Vik – Kevlavik

-After staying in Vik again we packed our backpacks early again and watched the sunrise at the black sand beach.
+After staying in Vik for another night we packed our backpacks early on the next morning and watched the sunrise at the black sand beach.
 We were kind of surprised how many people had the same idea and found out that it´s actually a common spot for sunrise photographers.
 On our way back to Rejkjavik we stopped for some waterfalls again.

 - Reynisfjara is a beautiful black sand beach with enormous basalt stacks.